What IS Hack<it> ?

-Back for the fifth year, this transformative program will provide over 100 Bahamian public and private school students from over five islands with six days of hands-on STEM instruction.
+Back for the sixth year, this transformative program will provide nearly 100 Bahamian public and private school students from over five islands with six days of hands-on STEM instruction.
 Focused on computer engineering and technology entrepreneurship, the camp will give each student an opportunity apply their knowledge to an issue of great social impact within the Caribbean and compete for a grand prize.

 Creating a wave of innovation

 Hack<it> is a Free, Weeklong, STEM Technology Camp For Students in 9-12 Grades.</it>

 Students receive hands-on instruction in the fundamentals of computer science and electrical engineering

 develop technology solutions to challenges facing their communities and their

 present their projects to a panel of distinguished judges, and the winning